atroxaper/p6-LogP6-Blog-Example/README.md

 # ...
 ```

-After that our output can be looks like:
+With that our output can look like:

 ```bash
 [23:59:51:948|INFO|Prime::DbCache] connecting to ./resources/cache.sqlite